 E - Available Elsewhere.
 The same information can be found in another item in your collection.
 This also applies if multiple copies of the same title can be found at other Shortgrass libraries, or if the item is readily available via interlibrary loan.

-For a full guide to the CREW Method for weeding, please review the PDF of CREW: A Weeding Manual for Modern Libraries, included in the Procedures section of this manual.
+For a full guide to the CREW Method for weeding, please review the PDF of CREW: A Weeding Manual for Modern Libraries, included in this handbook.

 What Not to Weed